Blog Fitness How To Start Getting Fit After 40: It’s Never Too Late To Reap The Benefits Of Physical Fitness

 • Taking adequate rest periods between sessions

-• Avoiding exercises that are known to be dangerous for joints
+• Avoiding exercises that are known to be dangerous for the joints

 • Staying hydrated by drinking plenty of water during exercise sessions

-Protein is essential for building muscle mass and increasing satiety, so you don’t feel hungry and wind up snacking on unhealthy foods all day long (14).
-To get enough protein in your diet, focus on eating lean meats like fish and chicken, turkey bacon, beef jerky, and deli meat cuts are also great choices because they will help keep portion sizes reasonable while keeping things flavorful.
+Protein is essential for building muscle mass and increasing satiety, so you don’t feel hungry and end up snacking on unhealthy foods all day long (18).
+To get enough protein in your diet, focus on eating lean meats such as fish and chicken Turkey bacon, beef jerky, and deli meat cuts are also great choices as they will help keep portion sizes reasonable while keeping things flavorful.

 See also